 Son of William Pepys (ca. 1698-1743) and Hannah Weller Russell (d. ca. 1760).
 Married (1777) to Elizabeth Dowdeswell, daughter of Right Hon.
 William Dowdeswell of Pull Court (d.
 1775).
 Educated at Eton and at Christ Church, Oxford.
 Master in the High Court of Chancery.
 An intimate friend of James Macdonald.
 A sometime friend of Henry and Hester Thrale.
 Pepys was created a baronet in 1801.

-Not a lot of litterature about William Weller Pepys is available.
 It is possible, however, to find rather inexpensive editions of A.C.C.
-Gaussens A Later Pepys (The Correspondence of Sir William Weller Pepys) via the AbeBooks.com used books search engine.
+Gaussens A Later Pepys (The Correspondence of Sir William Weller Pepys) via the AbeBooks used books search engine.
 Included is his correspondence with, among many others, Sir James Macdonald.

-Be sure not to confuse him with the much better known Samuel Pepys, Boswell's predecessor as a master diarist, and a distant relation of William Pepys'.
+Samuel Pepys, Boswell's predecessor as a master diarist, is a distant relation of William Pepys'.